Pieloth/ASUS-G713PV-fix/README.md

 ```
 A `/v` option can be used in command line to show a popup on execution.

-The .exe version can be used in a scheduled task to automatically scan and perform the needed action on reboot.
+The .exe version is used in a scheduled task to automatically scan and perform the needed action on reboot.

-Create the scheduled task for System user, with all elevated rights.
+It creates automatically the scheduled task for System user, with all elevated rights.

 ## References
 1. [White paper on Modern Standby from DELL](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf)